OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Temp___Moving In.md

 				- Tub does not seem properly sealed to the floor, allowing for flexing which may lead to damage over time; but currently remains functional minus poor drainage.
 				- The bathroom door does not properly seal unless an excess of force is applied.
 	- A plain text version of this e-doccument can be found here, it is in the markdown format: [Click Here to Access](https://github.com/OEUG99/Knowledge-Garden/blob/main/pages/Temp___Moving%20In.md)
+	- Please reach out via phone or email if you have any further questions.
+Thank you!